-Through our scholarship program, Maine Seacoast Mission helps recent high school graduates and adults, from Maine’s offshore islands and Downeast communities, continue their educations and achieve their dreams.
+Maine Seacoast Mission’s scholarship programs helps recent high school graduates and adults, from Maine’s offshore islands and Downeast communities, continue their educations and achieve their dreams.

 Since 1918, the Mission has awarded almost $3 million to 3,692 deserving students from Maine’s offshore islands and coastal communities.
 Each year we award approximately 30 new scholarships based on a student’s financial need and academic promise.
 These scholarships can be renewed each year of a multi-year program, resulting in nearly 100 Mission scholars in any given year.

 Some scholarship recipients were EdGE program participants.
 The special EdGE Scholarship awards a total of $10,000 over four years.
 It is given to a student who has participated in the program for at least five years and been a volunteer and high school staff member for EdGE.

 Honoring one of the Mission’s founders, the Angus MacDonald scholarship offers an award of $13,500 over four years to an exceptional high school graduate who has demonstrated superior academic achievement, leadership skills, integrity, and commitment to the community.
 For more information, please contact the Scholarship Director, Terri Rodick.

 In 2019, we launched two education initiatives.
 Davis Maine Scholarship was launched to benefit Downeast high schoolers further.
 Davis Maine is a full-ride, four-year scholarship for first-generation college students from eastern Hancock and Washington counties.